 - If 500 more people voted, could the YES voters have won?

 Each question aims to change one data value to see if the YES percentage exceeded that two-thirds mark or 67%.
 Then, rather than haphazardly changing original values to see the results, Goal Seek can find the answer.
-It works in the background doing iterative calculations.
+It works in the background doing iterative calculations until it finds an answer.

 While you might think this feature can be used with the Excel formula bar, it can’t.
 There is no such thing as an Excel Goal Seek formula.
 Instead, there is a dedicated dialog box with defined fields.